inotia00/revanced-manager/docs/2_4_settings.md

 - ### 📦 Require suggested app version

-  By default, ReVanced Manager allows you to patch an app if the suggested version to patch matches the version of the app you selected.
+  By default, RVX Manager allows you to patch an app if the suggested version to patch matches the version of the app you selected.
 Disabling this will allow you to patch an app even if the suggested version does not match the version of the app you selected.

   > ⚠️ Warning
-  > Patches are more likely to fail on versions that are not suggested by ReVanced Manager.
+  > Patches are more likely to fail on versions that are not suggested by RVX Manager.
 Unless you know what you are doing, it is recommended to keep this enabled.

 - ### ✅ Version compatibility check

-  By default, ReVanced Manager does not allow you to select patches that are not compatible with the version of the app you selected.
+  By default, RVX Manager does not allow you to select patches that are not compatible with the version of the app you selected.
 Disabling this will allow you to select patches that are not compatible with the version of the app you selected.

   > ⚠️ Warning
   > Patches are more likely to fail on versions they are not compatible with.
 Unless you know what you are doing, it is recommended to keep this enabled.

 - ### 🧑‍🔬 Show universal patches

-  By default, ReVanced Manager only shows patches that are compatible with specific apps.
+  By default, RVX Manager only shows patches that are compatible with specific apps.
 Enabling this will show patches that are intended to work on all apps.

   > ⚠️ Warning
   > Patches that are intended to may not work on all apps.
 Unless you know what you are doing, it is recommended to keep this disabled.